 Once

-again TeBe’s reign last only for the 1976-77 campaign.
+again, TeBe’s reign lasted only for the 1976-77 campaign.
 Worse was to follow in

-1980-81 as the side were relegated to the third tier Amateur-Oberliga Berlin.
+1980-81 as the side was relegated to the third-tier Amateur-Oberliga Berlin.

 Borussia lifted that league title in 1981-82 and again in 1984-85, when they